PrefectHQ/prefect/docs/guides/secrets.md

 Prefect-gcp and prefect-azure follow similar patterns.

-In the example below, we interact with a Snowflake database and store the credentials we need to connect in AWS Secrets Manager.
+In the example below, we interact with a Snowflake database using credentials stored in AWS Secrets Manager.
 This example can be generalized to other third party services that require credentials.

 ## Prerequisites